A speakers bureau that represents the best original thinkers,

-John Elder Robison grew up with Asperger’s Syndrome, and was undiagnosed until the age of 40.
+JOHN ELDER ROBISON grew up with Asperger’s Syndrome, and was undiagnosed until the age of 40.
 He nevertheless lived an incredible life.
-In his new book Switched On, he describes how a powerful brain therapy has allowed him to sense others’ feelings, and claim a newfound emotional intelligence.
+In his new book Switched On, he describes how a powerful brain therapy has allowed him to sense other people’s feelings and claim a newfound emotional intelligence.
 A leading voice on autism, he implores audiences to find strengths where others see weaknesses.

-John Elder Robison is the Neurodiversity Scholar in Residence at the College of William and Mary in Williamsburg, VA.
+John Elder Robison is the Neurodiversity Scholar in Residence at the College of William and Mary in Williamsburg, VA, and one of the founders of the Neurodiversity Program at the school—one of the first of its kind at a major American university.
+He teaches neurodiversity at the Williamsburg campus and at the Washington DC continuing ed facility.
 He is an active participant in the ongoing discussion of ethical and legal issues relating to autism therapy, services, and intervention.
 He is particularly interested in improving quality of life for those people living with autism today—both autistic people and family members.
 He’s been a member of the Interagency Autism Coordinating Committee of the US Department of Health and Human Services, and he serves on other boards for the US National Institutes of Health, the Centers for Disease Control, and private organizations.
-He’s co-founder of a high school program for teens with developmental challenges in Springfield, MA.
+He is also a Professor of Practice in the Department of Education at Bay Path University in Longmeadow, MA, and the co-founder of the TCS Auto Program, a special ed high school program for teens with developmental challenges in Springfield, MA.

 In his younger days Robison worked as an engineer for KISS and Pink Floyd’s sound company, and worked on original electronic games at Milton Bradley.
 Later on he founded J E Robison Service—a restorer of Land Rover, Rolls Royce, and Mercedes motorcars.